We are a community determined to help anyone affected by cancer in Ireland

 Raising funds to carry out our mission

-Each year the Irish Cancer Society is able to provide free information, care and support to over 1.2 million people across Ireland who are affected by cancer.
+Each year the Irish Cancer Society is able to provide free information, care and support to people across Ireland who are affected by cancer.
 These activities come at a cost of over €20 million each year.

 For more information